 장기하와 얼굴들 – 그렇고 그런 사이 // Kiha & the Faces – Some Sort of Relationship

-I can confidently say 장기하와 얼굴들 is the quirkiest, strangest, most creative and intelligent band in Korea. 장기하 Jang Kiha‘s lyrics are the epitome of raw and honest, filtered through humour and cheerfulness with a hard-hitting comeback or a mocking smile, and often times too ridiculously relatable you end up laughing at your own life.
+장기하와 얼굴들 is probably the quirkiest, strangest, most creative and intelligent band in Korea. 장기하 Jang Kiha‘s lyrics are the epitome of raw and honest, filtered through humour and cheerfulness with a hard-hitting comeback or a mocking smile, and often times too ridiculously relatable you end up laughing at your own life.

 절대로 딴 데 가서 기웃기웃 하지를 마 Please don’t go snooping around somewhere else